mathias/lore/README.md

   :grammar {"#origin#" "#name# eats a banana and is now #hungrypercent#% hungry."}
 ```

 The last concept needed is the scene, or the world.
-The scene is another table with the nouns and actions set on it, and then set up by the `prepare-scene` function, which registers some functions and checks data is consistent.
-Generally, once a scene has been "prepared", we call it the world.
+The scene is another table with the lists of `nouns` and `actions` set on it.
+It must be set up by the `prepare-scene` function, which registers some functions and checks data is consistent.

-To perform one round of actions, simply call the `tick` function on the world.
+To perform one round of actions, simply call the `tick` function on the scene.
 Actions are called in the order that they are defined in the list.
-Repeated ticks will generate more and more lines in `world.lines`.
+Repeated ticks will generate more and more lines in `scene.lines`.

 <!-- See [lore example](https://github.com/mathias/lore-example) for an example of Lore used as a history generator for a made-up game. -->